RichardKnop/machinery/README.md

 Machinery
 =========

 Machinery is an asynchronous task queue/job queue based on distributed message passing.
-It is similar in nature to Celery which is an excellent Python framework, although Machinery has been designed from gounr up and with Golang's strengths in mind.
+It is similar in nature to Celery which is an excellent Python framework, although Machinery has been designed from ground up and with Golang's strengths in mind.

-So called tasks (or jobs if you like) are executed concurrently either by many workers on many servers or multiple worker processed on a single server using Golang's coroutines.
+So called tasks (or jobs if you like) are executed concurrently either by many workers on many servers or multiple worker processes on a single server using Golang's coroutines.

 This is an early stage project so far.
 Feel free to contribute.